If you have any questions on the UP or the UPC, please contact upc@hlk-ip.com.

 The UPC may revoke a patent on the following grounds:

-For example, instead of bringing separate actions for patent infringement in the national Courts of the countries in which an infringement is believed to have taken place, the proprietor of a European patent or Unitary Patent will be able to bring a single action at the UPC, which could lead to an injunction that is effective in all the participating states.
+For example, instead of bringing separate actions for patent infringement in the national Courts of the countries in which an infringement is believed to have taken place, the proprietor of a European patent or Unitary Patent is able to bring a single action at the UPC, which could lead to an injunction that is effective in all the participating states.

 Similarly, a successful invalidity action at the UPC will result in revocation of the patent in all the participating states.